webslides/WebSlides/README.md

 # WebSlides = Good Karma
 Finally, everything you need to make HTML presentations in a beautiful way.
 Just the essentials.
 You can create your own presentation instantly.
 Simply choose a demo and customize it in minutes — [https://webslides.tv/demos](https://webslides.tv/demos)

-### Why it's so cool?
+### Why WebSlides?
-WebSlides is really fast, versatile, and inspiring.
+Good karma and productivity.
 Just a basic knowledge of HTML and CSS is required.
+Designers, marketers, and journalists can now focus on the content.

 ### Features
 Version 0.1 (Jan 8, 2017):